KalnBrs/KalnBrs/README.md

 # Welcome to My Project

 Hi there!
-I'm **Kaelan Brose**, a high school sophomore with a passion for programming.
-I've been coding since 2019 and have experience with **Python, HTML, CSS**, and I'm currently learning **Java** and **JavaScript**.
+I'm **Kaelan Brose**, a high school junior with a passion for programming.
+I've been coding since 2019 and have experience with **Python, HTML, CSS, Java, React, NodeJS, ExpressJS, PostgreSQL**, and I'm currently learning Full Stack Development.
 This project is a showcase of my skills and what I've learned so far.

 ## Skills and Technologies